Austin Gomez

-Austin Klee Gomez (born March 19, 1998) is a Mexican-American freestyle and former folkstyle wrestler who competes at 65 kilograms.
+Austin Klee Gómez (born March 19, 1998) is a Mexican-American freestyle and former folkstyle wrestler who competes at 65 kilograms.
 In freestyle, he represented Mexico at the 2024 Summer Olympics and is a Mexico National champion.

 In folkstyle, Gomez was a two-time NCAA Division I All-American, placing second in 2024 out of the University of Michigan and fourth in 2022 out of the University of Wisconsin.

 Career

 High school

 Gomez started wrestling around the age of four years old, and went on to attend Glenbard North High School in Carol Stream, Illinois, where he became a three-time state champion before graduating in 2017.
 One of the top-recruits in the country, Gomez was a multiple-time U17 US National champion and a Pan American champion in both freestyle and Greco-Roman.

 Before his junior season, Gomez committed to wrestle for the Iowa State Cyclones.
 Before going off to college, Gomez placed second at the U20 US World Team Trials.